RudraanshGupta/Plant-Disease-Prediction-System/README.md

 - Designed for easy extensibility and deployment.

 ## Requirements
-To set up and run this project, the following dependencies are required:
+To set up and run this project, the following dependencies are required-